eliza-m/NLRexpress/README.md

 * __CCexpress__: for an extended version of the EDVID motif: "_RDbbbDbEDVID_" (b - hydrophobic residue), which covers the 3rd alpha helice of the CC domain.
 * __TIRexpress__: comprises 6 predictors for the following conserved motifs found in plant TIR domains :
-⋅⋅*                              $\beta$A: FLSFRGEDTR
+    *$\beta$A: FLSFRGEDTR
-⋅⋅*                              $\alpha$A: KNFTSHL
+    *$\alpha$A: KNFTSHL
-⋅⋅*                              $\beta$C: SRISIVVF
+    *$\beta$C: SRISIVVF
-⋅⋅*                              $\alpha$C: WCLDEL
+    *$\alpha$C: WCLDEL
-⋅⋅*                              $\beta$D$\alpha$D1: VLPVFYDVDPSDVRKQ
+    *$\beta$D$\alpha$D1: VLPVFYDVDPSDVRKQ
-⋅⋅*                              $\alpha$D3: WREALTEVANLSG
+    *$\alpha$D3: WREALTEVANLSG

 * __NBSexpress__: comprises 11 predictors for the following conserved motifs specific to plant NBS/NB-ARC domains :
-⋅⋅*                              VG:            bbGRx
+    *VG:            bbGRx
-⋅⋅*                              P-loop:        GbGGbGKTT
+    *P-loop:        GbGGbGKTT
-⋅⋅*                              RNBS-A:        FDbrhWhshs
+    *RNBS-A:        FDbrhWhshs
-⋅⋅*                              Walker-B:      KRbbbbDD
+    *Walker-B:      KRbbbbDD
-⋅⋅*                              RNBS-B:        KbbbTTR
+    *RNBS-B:        KbbbTTR
-⋅⋅*                              RNBS-C:        LseeeSWeLF
+    *RNBS-C:        LseeeSWeLF
-⋅⋅*                              RNBS-D:        CFLYCSLFP
+    *RNBS-D:        CFLYCSLFP
-⋅⋅*                              GLPL:          GLPLA
+    *GLPL:          GLPLA
-⋅⋅*                              MHD:           bHD
+    *MHD:           bHD

 * __LRRexpress__: for detecting "LxxLxL" motifs in Leucine-rich repeat (LRR) domains.

 __Not limited to plant NLRs, the LRRexpress module was developed to be also used for screening other LRR-containing protein classes regardless of their taxonomy.__

 The LRRexpress module is a much faster complementary alternative to LRRpredictor[1].
-While LRRpredictor consists of a bundle of 8 voting estimators based on secondary structure predictions and sequence variability profiles generated on a large universal sequence database (Uniprot20), LRRexpress does not require the computation of secondary structure predictions and utilises a miniature targeted sequence database using JackHMMER [2][3] which significantly improves the speed of the pipeline with an average of less than 40s per NLR sequence (average times might vary depending on computer specs).
+While LRRpredictor consists of a bundle of 8 voting estimators based on secondary structure predictions and sequence variability profiles generated on a large universal sequence database (Uniprot20), LRRexpress does not require the computation of secondary structure predictions and utilises a miniature targeted sequence database using JackHMMER [2][3] which significantly improves the speed of the pipeline with an average of less than 40s per NLR sequence (though average times might vary depending on computer specs).

 For a limited number of protein sequences (under 100 seq), predictions can be run online on our webserver at https://nlrexpress.biochim.ro/